hellobro12/Big-bounty-Report/README.md

 # 🔍 Bug Bounty Report

-This repository contains a collection of structured vulnerability reports based on real-world scenarios practiced in controlled environments like DVWA.
+This repository contains a collection of structured vulnerability reports based on real world scenarios practiced in controlled environments like DVWA.

 ---